-Paulo Flores is a Partner in Peckar & Abramson’s Dallas office.
-With 28 years of legal experience, Mr. Flores focuses his practice on construction law and litigation, both domestically and internationally.
+Paulo Flores is a partner in Peckar & Abramson’s Dallas office.
+With 30 years of legal experience, Paulo, who is board certified in construction law by the Texas Board of Legal Specialization, focuses his practice on construction law, both transactional and litigation/arbitration.
 He has successfully handled numerous construction related disputes in litigation, arbitration, and alternative dispute forums and represents a wide range of industry clients.
-Mr. Flores serves as both a mediator and an arbitrator for the American Arbitration Association on its construction, commercial law, and large case panels, as well as for the International Centre for Dispute Resolution.
+Paulo serves as both a mediator and an arbitrator for the American Arbitration Association on its construction, commercial law, and large case panels, as well as for the International Centre for Dispute Resolution.

-In addition to his extensive construction law practice, Mr. Flores also has extensive experience in commercial litigation, commercial landlord/tenant issues resolution and litigation, and real estate litigation, as well as representation of creditors and banking institutions in collections, creditor bankruptcy work, and employment law and transactional work and defense.
+In addition to his extensive construction law practice, Paulo also has extensive experience in commercial litigation, commercial landlord/tenant issues resolution and litigation, and real estate litigation, as well as representation of creditors and banking institutions in collections, creditor bankruptcy work, and employment law and transactional work and defense.
 He also served as an Associate Municipal Judge for the City of Dallas for five years.

-Mr. Flores was born in San Luis Potosi, Mexico and is a native Spanish speaker.
+Paulo was born in San Luis Potosi, Mexico and is a native Spanish speaker.

 The State of Texas

-State Bar of Texas (Construction Law Section - Executive Council)
+State Bar of Texas (Construction Law Section - Executive Council), 2013-2016

-Dallas Bar Association (Construction Law Section - former chair; Business Litigation Section; Alternative Dispute Resolution [ADR] Section)
+Dallas Bar Association (Construction Law Section - Former Chair; Business Litigation Section; Alternative Dispute Resolution [ADR] Section)

-College of the State Bar of Texas 1998-2010
+College of the State Bar of Texas, 1998-2010

-Barrister - Higginbotham Inn of Court - 2007-2010
+Barrister - Higginbotham Inn of Court, 2007-2010

-American Arbitration Association - Construction Disputes Panel and Complex Cases Panel arbitrator and mediator
+American Arbitration Association - Construction Disputes Panel and Complex Cases Panel Arbitrator and Mediator